Log in

 Restless Corners, created by Joel Sherry, is a series of sculptural video objects placed throughout the house.
 Inspired by both the building and Grainger’s life, the works incorporate performance, sound, photography, drawing, found objects and Percy Grainger's own musical compositions.
 The sculptures integrate reclaimed monitors and projectors using video played in an atmosphere of looping movement, light and sound.
 The exhibition explores how individuals move through space, impacting the environment and objects of that space, leaving traces of our brief time, creating an imprint on the physical presence of space.

-In creating Restless Corners, Joel Sherry and and members of the dance performance group Teatolocal (Joel Sherry, Cynthia Bueschel Svigals, Michelle Kelly Wurf) collaborated to connects diverse audiences fusing visual art, performance, and music in surprising combinations.
+In creating Restless Corners, Joel Sherry and and members of the dance performance group Teatolocal (Joel Sherry, Cynthia Bueschel Svigals, Michelle Kelly Wurf) collaborated to connect diverse audiences fusing visual art, performance, and music in surprising combinations.

 Paul Jackson, president of the Percy Grainger Society, expresses his enthusiasm: “We are thrilled to welcome Joel Sherry and his groundbreaking exhibit, Restless Corners, to the Percy Grainger Home and Studio.
 This installation not only honors the artistic spirit of Percy and Ella Grainger but also continues their legacy of using this space as a vibrant platform for creativity and innovation.”